Who Is Ruby Bridges?

 In 1999, Bridges formed the Ruby Bridges Foundation, headquartered in New Orleans.
 Bridges was inspired following the murder of her youngest brother, Malcolm Bridges, in a drug-related killing in 1993 — which brought her back to her former elementary school.

 For a time, Bridges looked after Malcolm's four children, who attended William Frantz School.
 She soon began to volunteer there three days a week and soon became a parent-community liaison.

-With Bridges' experience as liaison at the school, and her reconnection with influential people in her past, she began to see a need for bringing parents back into the schools to take a more active role in their children's education.
+With Bridges' experience as a liaison at the school and her reconnection with influential people in her past, she began to see a need for bringing parents back into the schools to take a more active role in their children's education.

 Bridges launched her foundation to promote the values of tolerance, respect and appreciation of differences.
 Through education and inspiration, the foundation seeks to end racism and prejudice.
 As its motto goes, "Racism is a grown-up disease, and we must stop using our children to spread it."